-In \cref{sec:experiments-interpret}, we use abstraction alignment to interpret a CIFAR-100 image classification model.
-We train a PyTorch~\citep{paszke2019pytorch} ResNet20 model~\citep{he2016deep} on CIFAR-100 training set~\citep{krizhevsky2009learning} for 200 epochs with a batch size of 128.
-We apply random crop and horizontal flip data augmentations to the images following \citet{he2016identity}.
-We use cross-entropy loss optimized via stochastic gradient descent and Nesterov momentum~\citep{sutskever2013importance} (momentum = 0.9; weight decay = 5e-4).
-We use a learning rate of 0.1 and reduce it at epoch 60, 120, and 160 using gamma of 0.2.
+In \cref{sec:interpreting-cifar-models}, we use abstraction alignment to interpret a CIFAR-100 image classification model.
+We train a PyTorch~\citep{paszke2019pytorch} ResNet20 model~\citep{he2016deep} on the CIFAR-100 training set~\citep{krizhevsky2009learning} for 200 epochs with a batch size of 128.
+We apply random crop and horizontal flip augmentations to the images following \citet{he2016identity}.
+We use cross-entropy loss optimized via stochastic gradient descent and Nesterov momentum~\citep{sutskever2013importance} (momentum = $0.9$; weight decay = $5e-4$).
+We use a learning rate of $0.1$ and reduce it at epoch 60, 120, and 160 using gamma of 0.2.
 The trained model achieves $67.7\%$ accuracy on the CIFAR-100 test set.

-To apply abstraction alignment we use the CIFAR-100 class/superclass mapping~\citep{krizhevsky2009learning} to form an abstraction DAG.
-The DAG contains 121 nodes across 3 levels\,---\,100 class nodes (level 1), 20 superclass nodes (level 2), and a root node (level 3).
-We create a weighted DAG for every dataset instance in the CIFAR-100 test set, representing the model's abstraction alignment for that instance.
-To do so, for a given image, we compute the model's softmax output probabilities over the classes.
-Following \cref{alg:propagation}, we assign class nodes in the DAG a \function{value} equal to the model's output probability for that class.
-All other nodes recieve a \function{value} of zero.
-We compute every node's \function{aggregate value} as the sum of all of their descendant's \function{values}.
-For instance, the node \concept{tulip}'s \function{aggregate value} is the model's output probability that the image is a tulip, whereas the node \concept{flower}'s \function{aggregate value} is the sum of the model's output probability for \concept{orchid}, \concept{rose}, \concept{tulip}, \concept{sunflower}, and \concept{poppy}.
+To apply abstraction alignment we use the CIFAR-100 class/superclass structure~\citep{krizhevsky2009learning} to form the human abstraction graph.
+The graph contains 121 nodes across 3 levels\,---\,100 class nodes, 20 superclass nodes, and a root node.
+We create a fitted abstraction graph for every dataset instance in the CIFAR-100 test set.
+To do so, we compute the model's output probability for each image by applying a softmax to the model's output logits across all 100 classes.
+Nodes that correspond to a CIFAR-100 class are assigned a value equal to the model's output probability for that class.
+All other nodes' values are the sum of their reachable leaves' values.
+For instance, \concept{tulip}'s value is the model's output probability that the image is a tulip, whereas \concept{flower}'s value is the sum of the model's output probability for \concept{orchid}, \concept{rose}, \concept{tulip}, \concept{sunflower}, and \concept{poppy}.